andrewderango/NHL-Game-Probabilities/README.md

 **February 3, 2023**: Addition of Custom League Probability Model<br>
 **April 14, 2023**: Pandas deprecated ```pd.DataFrame.append()```, replaced with ```concat()```<br>
 **November 10, 2023**: NHL API was shut down and replaced.
 The API lost an endpoint with all games in a season, so now the program has to loop through each team's schedule and make 30x more API calls which increased runtime from ~1s to ~15s.<br>
-**November 4, 2024**: Added custom league support for the KHL, AHL.
+**November 4, 2024**: Added custom league support for the KHL, AHL, and CFB.